Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 A large, non-plastic water bottle for workouts (16 oz)

-A second large bottle for work or home (32oz or more)
+A second large bottle for work or home (32 oz or more)

 Step 5: Designate Your Prep Day

 Pick one day each week where you have time to meal prep — for many, this is Sunday.
+Set aside at least 4 hours to:

 Make a food list